When Celebrity Endorsements Go Wrong

 How Bad Behavior Can Lose A Lucrative Endorsement Deal - And Consumer Trust

-In this post Hollywood Branded looks at the worst cases of when celebrity endorsements go wrong and exactly what happened to make these celebrity partnerships turn sour - and how to keep them from happening to your brand.
+And of late, a LOT of celebrities have found themselves in some pretty hot water, not only damaging their own brand, but also the content they star in.
+In this blog, Hollywood Branded looks at the worst cases of when celebrity endorsements go wrong and exactly what happened to make these celebrity partnerships turn sour - and how to keep them from happening to your brand.

 50 Cent And Effen

-In a recent scandal, a video of rapper 50 Cent was released which showed him accusing a Cincinnati airport employee of being high while video taping him.
+A video of rapper 50 Cent was released which showed him accusing a Cincinnati airport employee of being high while videotaping him.
 Friends of the employee told the Cincinnati Inquirer that he has a social anxiety disorder as well as a hearing impairment.

 While 50 Cent released a statement apologizing for the video, it hasn't stopped local Cincinnati bars to pull Effen from their shelves.
 Effen has tried to distance itself from the situation, releasing a statement that said:

 "As a brand that considers social responsibility the highest of priorities, Effen Vodka does not condone the recent behavior of 50 Cent.
 We have expressed to him our profound disappointment for his actions, which are in no way representative of the brand's values."

 The brand did not drop 50 Cent but certainly made it known that they do not condone his behavior.
 In light of this recent scandal, let's look at some other celebrity slip-ups that have affected their partnership with brands they endorsed.

 Paula Deen - Bad Decisions In The Past Still Matter In The Press

 When Paula Deen admitted to using racial slurs in the past, it was in a confidential video deposition.
 But when that deposition leaked, the backlash was instant - and intense.